py2ai/py2ai.github.io/_posts/2022-09-03-Pyt5-Gui-for-two-videos-display.md

 ---
+description: This tutorial is about gui development with PyQt5 and OpenCV
+featured-img: pyqt5-two-video-gui2
+keywords:
+- PyQt5
+- OpenCV
+- video streaming
+- Python
 layout: post
+mathjax: true
+tags:
+- PyQt5
+- OpenCV
+- GUI
+- Programming
 title: How to stream two videos in PyQt5 GUI
-mathjax: true
-featured-img: pyqt5-two-video-gui2
-description:  This tutorial is about gui development with PyQt5 and OpenCV
-tags: [PyQt5, OpenCV, GUI, Programming]
-keywords: [PyQt5, OpenCV, video streaming, Python]
 ---

 Hi friends following is the code for Part 17 of the PyQt5 learning series.

 <br>